LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/index.rst

 Using the SplittingStep time-stepping module
 ============================================

 This section is concerned with the use of the SplittingStep time-stepping module for the solution of initial value problems (IVPs) in a C or C++ language setting.
-Usage of ERKStep follows that of the rest of ARKODE, and so in this section we primarily focus on those usage aspects that are specific to ERKStep.
+Usage of SplittingStep follows that of the rest of ARKODE, and so in this section we primarily focus on those usage aspects that are specific to SplittingStep.

 .. toctree::
    :maxdepth: 1